sdkbox-doc/en/src/adcolony/v3-lua/api-reference.md

                                          currencyCode)
 ```
 > Call this method to report IAPs within your application.
 Note that this API can be leveraged to report standard IAPs
-as well as those triggered by AdColony’s IAP Promo (IAPP) advertisements and will improve overall ad targeting.
+as well as those triggered by AdColony's IAP Promo (IAPP) advertisements and will improve overall ad targeting.

 <pre>
 @see onAdColonyIAPRequest:quantity